tatewilhelm/tatewilhelm/content/resumeex/index.md

 ***

 ## UIL A+ Academics
-In Texas (my home state), We have a governing body for sports, academic contests, and other school related events.
+In Texas (my home state), We have a governing body for sports, academic contests, and other school-related events.
 That body is the University Interscholastic League (UIL for short).
-UIL has academic contests for 2nd through 8th grades, that consist of multiple events.
+UIL has academic contests for 2nd through 8th grades that consist of multiple events.
 Such as: Number Sense, Art Smarts, Music Memory, Chess Puzzle, Modern Oratory, Poetry, and tons more.
 A list of events is available [here](https://www.uiltexas.org/aplus/events).